All-on-4 Dental Implants in Frisco, TX

 Does dental insurance cover All-on-4 implants?

 Most traditional dental insurance plans provide only partial coverage for All-on-4.
 Some plans contribute to extractions, sedation, and a portion of implant placement, but most cap implant-related benefits at $1,000–$3,000 annually.
 Medical insurance occasionally covers portions when implant treatment follows trauma or cancer.
-Frisco Dental Hub will verify your benefits at consultation and can structure treatment to maximize what your insurance does cover.
-We also offer in-house payment plans and CareCredit financing to make treatment affordable.
+Frisco Dental Hub is an in-network PPO provider for Delta Dental, MetLife, Cigna, Aetna, BlueCross BlueShield, United Healthcare, Humana, and Guardian, files out-of-network claims for other PPO plans, and verifies your benefits at consultation to maximize what your insurance covers.
+We also offer in-house payment plans plus CareCredit and Cherry financing to make treatment affordable.

 How long is recovery after All-on-4 surgery?